Meet3456/LegalAI/README.md

 ### Document Summarization
-- **NyayMitra's Document QNA**: Focuses on the importance of documents, offering insights into each point to consider while creating and reviewing legal documents.
+- **LayBuddy's Document QNA**: Focuses on the importance of documents, offering insights into each point to consider while creating and reviewing legal documents.
 This feature helps in nullifying human errors during the document preparation process.

 ### Narrative Legalism
 - **Story-Like Explanations**: Simplifies complex legal concepts through engaging narrative-style content, making legal learning more accessible and engaging for Law Students.